How to Sell on Instagram: Your E-Commerce Guide To More Sales

 I’m willing to bet that you do whatever you can to avoid those overtly “salesy” and pushy messages and interactions.

 You aren’t alone.
 Perhaps you’ve heard the sentiment that goes a little something like, “People love to buy, but they hate being sold to.”
+Which is why being authentic is our first tip when it comes to learning how to sell on Instagram.

 All of us have this innate distrust of sales messages—as if someone is trying to pull the wool over our eyes and con us into some sort of scam.